mahavir0/Bird_Classification_AI_Project_COMP_6721/README.md

 </p>

 <p align="justify">
-Some of the image has incorrect sRBG format that can't be interpreted by the open-cv in python. so this script will remove noisy data.
-Deep Learning model requires a concstant input dimensionality, there we have resized the original images into 224x224 fixed resolution.
+Some of the images has incorrect sRBG format that the open-cv in python can't interpret. so this script will remove noisy data.
+Deep Learning model requires a constant input dimensionality, there we have resized the original images into 224x224 fixed resolution.
 </p>

 ## Experiment Setup